mario-garcia-dev/the-orchid-theme/README.md

     <img src="https://raw.githubusercontent.com/mario-garcia-dev/assets/refs/heads/main/images/the-orchid-theme/the-orchid-no-background.png" alt="The Orchid Theme" width="200px">
 </p>

-The Orchid is cool purple dark theme for VS Code.
+The Orchid is cool purple theme for VS Code.
+It has a Dark, Soft and Light color variations.
 I HOPE YOU LIKE IT!
 Please share it with your friends and rate it with five starts: ⭐⭐⭐⭐⭐

 You can also visit the repository for this theme, and help me by contributing to this project to make it much better!